DmitriyChiroky/wp-plugins/README.md

-# wp-plugins
+Plugins development and modification.

-Plugins development and modification
+## List of WordPress Plugins